 Ride and handling

 There’s no faulting the Ford Ranger Raptor for handling though, on or off the road, and its not even in the same ballpark as other pickups.
-The soft suspension soaked up the potholes and divots on Ko Samui’s mountain dirt tracks with ease and, despite the high side walls and raised ride height on the tyres, the steering is very accurate, and it feels very connected to the roads.
+The soft suspension soaked up the potholes and divots on Morocco’s mountain dirt tracks with ease and, despite the high side walls and raised ride height on the tyres, the steering is very accurate, and it feels very connected to the roads.

 The longer suspension travel allows the Raptor to maintain better contact with the ground which, combined with the 150mm wider track, gives greater stability and control.
 Meanwhile, having the lengthy 283mm ground clearance provides an overwhelming feeling of assurance when traveling over uneven ground.